ga-chicago/project1/README.md

 ### Would be really nice if...

 * Your game used at least one thing/technology/resource we didn't explicitly study in class (Some API or Library?
 D3?
 Three.js?
 Skeleton or Bootstrap?
 Firebase?
 Canvas?
-Phaser.io?)
+Phaser.io?
+CSS Keyframes and Animation?)

 ---